One Killed In Karachi Road Accident - UrduPoint

 One Killed In Karachi Road Accident

+A bike rider was killed in a road accident that occurred near Malir Memon Goth area of Karachi, TV channels reported quoting Rescue sources on Thursday

-KARACHI, (UrduPoint / Pakistan Point News - 7th Feb, 2025) A motorcyclist was killed in a road accident near Shair Shah area of Karachi, tv channels quoting Rescue sources reported on Friday.
+KARACHI, (UrduPoint / Pakistan Point News - 13th Feb, 2025) A bike rider was killed in a road accident that occurred near Malir Memon Goth area of Karachi, tv channels reported quoting Rescue sources on Thursday.

-According to details, a rashly driven tanker hit the motorcyclist coming from Shair Shah road area.
+According to details, a rashly driven dumper hit the motorcyclist crossing the Malir Memon Goth area of Karachi.

+As a result of accident, ill-fated motorcyclist identified as Saif ullah died on the spot.

 Recent Stories